 Lock Your Credit Report

-Next, you will want to contact the credit bureaus to lock or freeze all of your credit reports.
-Locking your credit reports will protect your score from fraudulent changes that don’t reflect your creditworthiness.
+Contact the credit bureaus to lock or freeze all of your credit reports.
+Locking your credit reports will protect your FICO score from fraudulent changes that don’t reflect your creditworthiness.
 However, freezing your credit reports will also prevent new creditors from accessing your report, so it is important to thaw the freeze when you apply for a new account.

 Put a Fraud Alert to Your Credit Report